 Local building codes and homeowners' association regulations may limit what types of roofing materials can be used.
 For instance, some local building codes forbid wood roofing materials due to their lack of fire resistance, and HOAs typically prefer that all of the houses in the same neighborhood have exteriors that are uniform in appearance, including the roofs.

-The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, siding or windows.
+The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, windows or siding.

 It's crucial that homeowners check out their local building codes and their HOA's rules and guidelines before they select their roofing materials as not doing so can turn out to be an expensive mistake.